10 Best Places to Buy Abroad 2026

 SEARCH FOR PROPERTIES IN FRANCE

-Cyprus has knocked Portugal from its long-held place at number three.
-It’s been rising since Covid, and has also overtaken USA since then, an indication of its easier (and more affordable) access, and also tax advantages.
-That great climate, the lower cost of living and ease of residency have all played their part in pushing Cyprus further up the index this year.
+It’s been rising since Covid, an indication of its easier (and more affordable) access, and also tax advantages.
+That great climate, the lower cost of living and ease of residency have all played their part in keeping Cyprus high in the index this year.

 The typical budget has jumped up.
-It’s now £260,354, up 27% on last year’s £205,014.
-This will get you a nice apartment, or a two- or three-bedroom townhouse, depending on where you look, even a small villa in some parts.
+It’s now £259,254, up on last year’s £205,014.
+This will get you a nice apartment, or a two- or three-bedroom townhouse, depending on where you look, even a small villa in some parts – investigate the southeast.

 Where you are looking however has changed not a lot.
 It’s predominantly Paphos area with Chloraka, Coral Bay, Sea Caves, Drosia (the Larnaca outlier) and Droushia the same as last year.
-But for enquiries, Kamares Village pushes out Drosia.
-This is an upscale development in Tala in the Paphos region.
+Then Kamares Village, an upscale development in Tala in the Paphos region.

 SEARCH FOR PROPERTIES IN CYPRUS